adedomin/independent-study/indep-study.md

 Deployment strategy can be different depending on the available infrastructure.
 In an environment with fixed inventory, it might not be ideal to do things like \`make install\` which are hard to reverse.
-However in an environment where machines can be spun up at whim, or even automatically, it wouldn't matter as much; in such cases one would simply destroy and create a new machine for every deployment.
+However in an environment where machines can be spun up at whim, or even automatically, it wouldn't matter as much; in such cases one would simply destroy and create a new machine for every deployment[@lessons-ansible].
 In a fixed architecture, it might be ideal to stick to package management solutions for delivering binaries.
-It might not matter if it is dynamic as the cleanliness of the system.
+This way changes are cleanly tracked and handled using battle-tested tools and technologies.

 2.2.
 JavaScript, NodeJS and other Technologies
 -----------------------------------------------